brianz/blog/content/post/structuring-serverless-applications-with-python.md

 ## Conclusion

-Lambda and Serverless make is extremely easy to become production and to iterate on your code.
+Docker along with this `Makefile` make is extremely easy to manage different deployments of your Serverless stack and facilitate quickly iterating on your code.
 Still, there are a few gotchas which take a little time to learn and master.
-This setup has saved me quite a bit of time and I can spin up a new project in a matter of a copule of minutes.
+Organizing my Serverless projects like this has saved me quite a bit of time.
+I can spin up a new project in a matter of minutes and deploy code changes within seconds, all while keeping my host system clean and free of any installations of the Serverless framework.
+Changing versions of Serverless is a one-line change in the `Makefile`.
-Hopefully this will help you too.

 If you try this out and it works or you see some improvments please let me know!